 “Miss Cross,” said Roscoe, “would you please slide the coffee pot onto the burner.
 It’s already loaded up.”

 “You betcha,” said Selena.
 “Watermelon and champagne, together?”

-“Yep,” said Roscoe, watching the gas flame burst into action, “this is an old Southern drink.
+“Yep,” said Roscoe, watching the gas flame burst into action, “this is an old Southern favorite.
 They call it a ‘Spring Fling.’
 You haven’t heard of it?”

 “Goddamn it!” he growled in a tone she hadn’t heard from him before.